|

 Hooke went off on his own priorities.
 One discovery they were making is

-that the world of science belongs to those who do it.
+that the world of science, even though it requires funding, actually belongs to those who do it.

 Hooke’s preface highlights the double status of the human senses in the

-Society’s agenda: the senses are all-important, and they are woefully
+Society’s agenda: the senses are essential, and they are sadly feeble.
+New instruments

 refine their grasp.
 Hooke promptly remakes this point, with subtle

-the book’s central revelation: that the things we have looked at all our
+the book’s central revelation: we have looked at things all our

-of nature.
-Once having seen the magnified period in the plate, we cannot
+Having seen the period in the plate, we cannot

-look at the periods on the page in quite the same way again, and so we
+look at text on any page in quite the same way again, and so we read

 inquiry which the Society so prized.
-Hooke draws us thither again and
+Hooke draws us there again and

 again by inviting us to do our own “work” on the plates he presents, as

-at the end of the commentary on the flea.
+at the end of his commentary on the flea.

 most shock and fascination of any of his plates, partly because of the